Fiat CM6614: Description

-The vehicle is equipped with run-flat tires, in which the internal material is made of piano strings.
-The vehicle also has an amphibious feature.
-The thrust in the water is provided by the movement created by the wheels, while buoyancy is achieved thanks to the shape of the vehicle.
-However, the vehicle is not fully waterproof; the sensor detects the water level, and automatically activates pumps to extract water from the vehicle.
-The Fiat CM6614 can be very useful in rescue missions and emergencies such as natural disasters, and for this reason it is still in service in the mobile police of the State Police.
+The vehicle is amphibious and equipped with run-flat tires, in which the internal material is made of piano strings.
+Propulsion in the water is provided by the movement of wheels while buoyancy is achieved thanks to the shape of the vehicle.
+There's no trim vane however so the vehicle is not fully waterproof; the sensor detects the water level and automatically activates pumps to extract water from the vehicle.
+The Fiat CM6614 can be very useful in rescue missions and emergencies such as natural disasters and for this reason it is still in service with the mobile police of the State Police.

 However, Italian-produced CM6614 in 1976 to 1977 showed major flaws in its armor steel during trials in South Korea.
 When a projectile impacts armor, the entire armor plate cracks like glass rather than creating a single hole.
 In addition, brand new vehicles also suffered cracks on the armor plate at high temperatures, cutting the vehicle into pieces without any human interference.

 Exports

 South Korea

 In the 1970s, South Korea came in need of wheeled armored vehicles to protect major cities and airfields against North Korean special forces by providing quick placement of defending troops.
 In 1976, South Korea received a sample of Thyssen Henschel UR-416 from West Germany and a CM6614 from Italy.
-Korea originally selected UR-416 for license production; however, due to political tension between South Korea and the United States, the U.S. blocked NATO members from selling such armored vehicles to South Korea.
+South Korea originally selected UR-416 for license production; however, due to political tension between South Korea and the United States, the U.S. blocked NATO members from selling such armored vehicles to South Korea.
 After hearing a refusal from West Germany, South Korea turned its eye to Italian company Fiat, which was very eager to sell the CM6614, and signed a contract behind the curtain for a license under the designation KM900.

-To avoid the restriction from NATO, Italy and South Korea smuggled CM6614 by shipping by parts to third countries, then rerouted to Busan for transferring to Asia Motors (now Kia) for assembly.
+To avoid the restriction from NATO, Italy and South Korea smuggled CM6614 by shipping by parts to third countries, then rerouted to Pusan for transferring to Asia Motors (now Kia) for assembly.
 During the trial, South Korea found major flaws in Italian armor steel, thus requested transfer of armor steel and run-flat tire technology in order to fix the problem and strengthen logistics by producing locally.
 The transferred technologies were sent to Korean steel & tire manufacturing companies and research groups, and became the basis for future Korean-made armor steel that is used in current MBTs, SPHs, IFVs, and even by the navy's destroyers.

 KM900/KM901s were put in service since 1977, and were mainly used by the Republic of Korea Army Capital Defense Command, and airfield securities of the Republic of Korea Air Force.
 The ROKAF began replacing KM900/KM901 with K200A1 APCs since 1997.
-The ROKA also retired all vehicles from active service in 2016, and will replace the inventory with newly developed K806/K808 APCs.
+The ROKA also retired all these vehicles from active service by mid-2016, and will replace the inventory with newly developed K806/K808 APCs.